Kraisie/RoleWatcher/README.md

 The same effect can be achieved by changing the run configuration of your IDE to use that profile.

+The database creation process in the `dev` profile will try to import a file called `data.sql` in the `resources` folder on startup.
+It will crash if that file is not present so either disable the auto import in `application.yml` or create the file yourself.
+The file can be used for sample data.

 ### Adding commands

 To add a command to the bot there are a few steps to perform.
 First create the command class in